coreos/docs/os/sdk-tips-and-tricks.md

 Note: You need git 1.7.10 or newer to use the credential helper

 Turn on the credential helper and git will save your password in memory for some time:

 ```sh
 git config --global credential.helper cache
 ```

 Why doesn't CoreOS use SSH in the git remotes?
 Because, we can't do anonymous clones from GitHub with an SSH URL.
 In the future we will fix this.

 ### Base system dependency graph

 Get a view into what the base system will contain and why it will contain those things with the emerge tree view:

 ```sh
 emerge-amd64-usr  --emptytree  -p -v --tree  coreos-base/coreos-dev
 ```

-## SSH Config
+## SSH config

 You will be booting lots of VMs with on the fly ssh key generation.
 Add this in your `$HOME/.ssh/config` to stop the annoying fingerprint warnings.

 ```ini
 Host 127.0.0.1